 -

-ghost authorship – not disclosing co-authors irrespective of their significant contribution to the article;
+ghost authorship – not disclosing the co-authors regardless of their significant contribution to the article;

 -